jturnercode/docker-notes/docker.md

 ## [Dockerfile](https://docs.docker.com/engine/reference/builder/)

-A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
+A Dockerfile is a text document that contains all the commands to assemble an image.
+This is an alternative and way to reproduce steps rather than just typing commands into command line interface.

-Set of instructions to build an image
+The file has to be named `Dockerfile` for docker commands to execute properly.

 ### format